Brown cacholote: Distribution and habitat

-The nominate subspecies of the brown cacholote is found in southern Bolivia and western Paraguay.
-Subspecies P. l. argentina is found in northern and central Argentina, far southern Brazil, and Uruguay.
-The species inhabits tropical deciduous forest, the edges of gallery forest, chaco woodlands and scrublands, and parks and gardens in urban areas.
+The brown cacholote can be found in the more humid regions of the Gran Chaco and Argentine Espinal north of Rio Colorado; however, its subspecies are allopatric and occupy their own range.
+The nominate subspecies of the brown cacholote is found in southern Bolivia and western Paraguay, and subspecies P. l. argentina is found in northern and central Argentina, far southern Brazil, and Uruguay; however, vagrants have been spotted as south as Chubut Province.

+The species inhabits tropical deciduous forest, the edges of gallery forest, chaco woodlands and scrublands, as well as parks and gardens in urban areas.
 In elevation it ranges from near sea level to 900 m.
+The brown cacholote is a year-round resident throughout its range.